 - Kashmiri red chilli paste are mostly added in kababs and Indian curries like tikka masalas, butter chicken, kormas, and kadhai recipes for deep colour.

 - Chili garlic paste that I have made below, can also be eaten as a chutney to momos, pakodas, tikkis, kababs, fritters and so on.

-What chilies are used to make red chili paste?
+What chilies are used to make the paste?